OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-events.md

 An event handler is created when an add-in registers the event handler.
 It is destroyed when the add-in unregisters the event handler or when the add-in is refreshed, reloaded, or closed.
 Event handlers do not persist as part of the Excel file, or across sessions with Excel Online.

 > [!CAUTION]
 > When the object to which events are registered is deleted (e.g. a table with an onChanged event), the event handler is not cleaned up.
-It will not trigger but will remain in memory until the add-in or Excel session refreshes or closes.
+It no longer triggers but remains in memory until the add-in or Excel session refreshes or closes.

 ### Events and coauthoring